 Prepare the remaining bento box items.
 Make the chick egg.
 Using a peeled, hardboiled egg, cut halfway to remove the top half of the egg white.
 Add two chocolate chips for eyes on the yolk, and a piece of carrot for the nose.
 Add the remaining egg white back onto the egg, above the face.

 Feel free to add in other items to the bento box!
-Cinnamon apples are one of our favourite lunch items to include.
+Cinnamon apples are one of our favourite lunch sides to include or Cinnamon Pears.
+These Homemade Animal Crackers are also one of our favourite lunchbox snacks!

 Substitutions

-- Bread – we love whole grain bread here but feel free to swap for any bread you like.
-Try and get one with 4g of fibre or more per serving!
+- Bread - we love whole grain bread here but feel free to swap for any bread you like.
+Try and get one with 3-4g of fibre or more per serving!

 - Sandwich filling - you could do a cheese sandwich, some hummus, avocado and veggies - whatever your little one likes!